Environmental Measurement and Modeling

 Ahearn’s work at the U.S. DOT Volpe Center has included analysis, software development support, user experience and engagement, technical documentation, training instruction and curriculum development, noise modeling, noise measurements, and project management for FAA, BTS, FHWA, NPS, NHTSA, NASA, FTA, and FRA.

-Ahearn leads Volpe’s Aviation Environmental Design Tool (AEDT) Training program which includes courses on the fundamentals of noise and emissions for aviation modeling, the basics of modeling environmental consequences of aviation operations, and understanding the structure of AEDT in order to input study data efficiently through the AEDT Standard Input File (ASIF) or directly into SQL databases.
+She leads the U.S. DOT Volpe Center's Aviation Environmental Design Tool (AEDT) Training program which includes courses on the fundamentals of noise and air quality for aviation modeling, the basics of modeling environmental consequences of aviation operations, and understanding the structure of AEDT in order to input study data efficiently through the AEDT Standard Input File (ASIF) or directly into SQL databases.

-Ahearn is a co-leader for the Bureau of Transportation Statistics (BTS) National Transportation Noise Map which facilitates the tracking of trends in transportation-related noise by mode, and collectively for multiple transportation modes.
+Ahearn is a co-leader for the Bureau of Transportation Statistics (BTS) National Transportation Noise Map, which facilitates the tracking of trends in transportation-related noise by mode, and collectively for multiple transportation modes.

 Eric R. Boeker